quyvu01/OfX/src/OfX.Kafka/README.md

 ...

 var app = builder.Build();
-app.StartKafkaListeningAsync(); // When you want to create RabbitMq Listening app.Run();
+app.StartKafkaListeningAsync(); // When you want to create Kafka Listening app.Run();

 ```
+`Note:` OfX-Kafka uses topics that start with `ofx-response-topic-[application.friendly.name]`.
+Therefore, you should avoid using other topics.
+Additionally, OfX-Kafka automatically creates the topic `ofx-request-topic-[ofx.attribute.metadata]`, so you should avoid creating a topic with the same name in your application.

 That All, enjoy your moment!